MrDanielHarka/note-app/docs/project/documentation.md

                 }
 ```

-The encrypt_password variable equal the password of the email if the user add his email right.After that I compare the password which the user typed in and the encrypt password of his account.
-If it is I specify the user id I save it to a variable and closing the login form and open the home form on a new page.
+The encrypt_password variable equal the password of the email if the user inputs his email correctly.
+After that the password is compared with the value the user typed in and the encrypt password of his account.
+If it is the user id is specified and is saved to a variable.
+Then the login form is closed and the home form is opened on a new page.

-Show different kind of notes tot he user
+**Showing different kind of notes to the user**

 ```c#
 for (int i = 0; i < title.Count; i++)